 5] Disable and re-enable your network adapter

-If the problem still persists, disable and re-enable your network adapter via the Device Manager.
+If the problem persists, disable and then re-enable your network adapter in Device Manager.
 First, disable IPv6, then disable your network adapter.
-To disable IPv6, you have to open your network properties.
-Wait for a few minutes and then enable the Network adapter again.
-Affter that, perform winsock reset.
-When the process gets completed, shut down your computer properly and wait for a few minutes.
+To disable IPv6, open your network properties.
+Wait a few minutes, then enable the Network adapter again.
+After that, perform a Winsock reset.
+When the process is completed, shut down your computer properly and wait for a few minutes.
 Now, turn on your PC.
 This should fix the issue.

 6] Import Winsock settings from another computer

-If the reset Winsock attempt doesn’t work, you can import settings from a computer on which there is no network protocol error.
-To get this done, you will have to access the registry, and then export and import few settings.
+If the Winsock reset attempt doesn’t work, you can import settings from a computer without a network protocol error.
+To get this done, you will have to access the registry, and then export and import a few settings.
 So make sure you know how to handle registry.

 In the registry hive, navigate to HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services